-17. In brief, under the Energy Act 2016, a failure to comply with a term or condition of a Licence or a failure to comply with a duty to act in accordance with the Strategy are both sanctionable.
-Further information can be found at paragraph 27.
+18. In brief, under the Energy Act 2016, a failure to comply with a term or condition of a Licence or a failure to comply with a duty to act in accordance with the Strategy are both sanctionable.
+Further information can be found at paragraphs 28 to 30.